 1 – Avoid using internet browsers provided with the operating system, whether on a computer or phone.

 Do not use Edge, Internet Explorer on Window or Safari on Apple.
 Avoid Chrome especially on Android devices.
-Use Mozilla or Brave, or any Open Source browser.
+Use Firefox or Brave, or any Open Source browser.
 There is a particular browser, Tor, which uses the namesake network of servers scattered over the Internet so that accessing a web page makes it impossible to trace from it the IP of the computer from which we connected.
 Brave allows you to open private browsing pages on the Tor network.
 Many sites full of graphics, animations, videos (normally provided by Javascipt code very apt to be vulnerable) will barely work but sometimes it can be useful to use this system, except when making purchases or banking transactions because those are the cases when it is essential to be tracked!

 2 – Avoid using Google and other search engines such as Yahoo or Bing